-Input/ Output 21 Input/ Output Output disabled, internal pull-up enabled Test Data Output - This tri-stateable output pin provides a serial output data stream from the JTAG/EOnCE port.
+TDO 32 · Output Output Test Data Output - This tri-stateable output pin provides a serial output data stream from the JTAG/EOnCE port.
 It is driven in the shift-IR and shift-DR controller states, and changes on the falling edge of TCK.
-Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(GPIOD1) Input/ Output Port D GPIO - This GPIO pin can be individually programmed as an input or output pin.
 After reset, the default state is TDO.
-Output 21 Input/ an input or output pin.
-After reset, the default state is TDO.
-Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-Input/ Output enabled, pin is in input mode SPI Serial Clock - In the master mode, this pin serves as an output, clocking slaved listeners.
+GPIOB0 21 Input/ Output Input with internal pull-up enabled Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(SCLK) Input/ Output enableu SPI Serial Clock - In the master mode, this pin serves as an output, clocking slaved listeners.
 In slave mode, this pin serves as the data clock input.
 A Schmitt trigger input is used for noise immunity.
-Input/ Output Serial Data - This pin serves as the I 2 C serial clock.
-After reset, the default state is GPIOB0.
-The peripheral functionality is controlled via the SIM.
-See Section 6.3.8 . so brought out o n the GPIOB7 pin.
-2 Input/ Output Output disabled, internal Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
-Input enabled, pin is in input mode SPI Slave Select - \overline{SS} is used in slave mode to indicate to the SPI module that the current transfer is to be received.
-Input/ Output Serial Clock - This pin serves as the I 2 C serial data line.
-After reset, the default state is GPIOB1.
-The peripheral functionality is controlled via the SIM.
+(SCL 3) Input/ Output Serial Data - This pin serves as the I 2 C serial clock. · After reset, the default state is GPIOB0.
+The alternative peripheral functionality is controlled via the SIM.
 See Section 6.3.8 .
-2 Output Input/ Output o brought out o Input/ Output Input Input Output Input/ Output Input/ Output o brought out on the GPIOB7 pin.
-Input/ Output Output disabled, internal pull-up enabled, pin is in input mode
+3. This signal is a also bro ought out on the he GPIOB7 pin.
+GPIOB1 2 Input/ Output Input with internal pull-up enabled Port B GPIO - This GPIO pin can be individually programmed as an input or output pin.
+(SS) Input enabled SPI Slave Select - SS is used in slave mode to indicate to the SPI module that the current transfer is to be received.
+(SDA 4) Input/ Output Serial Clock - This pin serves as the I 2 C serial data line. - After reset, the default state is GPIOB1.
+The alternative peripheral functionality is controlled via the SIM.
+See Section 6.3.8 .

-Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP
+Table 2-3 56F8013/56F8011 Signal and Package Information for the 32-Pin LQFP (Continued)